AprilWei001/Diminishing-Returns-Epistasis/README.md

 # Diminishing-Returns-Epistasis
-Data and code for Wei and Zhang, 2018
+Data and code from Wei and Zhang, 2018

 Data and results: in "*.xlsx"